 \section{Conclusions}

-In this work, we have introduced two new parametric bijections to be used in conjunction with the automatic projection filter that was recently proposed in \cite{emzir2023}.
-The first bijection was constructed by selecting a Gaussian density $q_\xi$, whose parameters were obtained by minimizing the KL divergence between the projected density $p_\theta$ and a Gaussian density $q_\xi$, which is equivalent to evaluating moment-matching conditions.
-We have shown that this bijection could also optimize the squared integration error under some sufficient theoretical conditions.
+In this work, we have introduced two new parametric bijections for the automatic projection filter that was recently proposed in \cite{emzir2023}.
+The first bijection was constructed by selecting a Gaussian density $q_\xi$ whose parameters were obtained by minimizing the KL divergence between the projected density $p_\theta$ and the Gaussian density $q_\xi$, which is equivalent to evaluating moment-matching conditions.
+We have shown that this bijection also minimizes the squared integration error under some sufficient theoretical conditions.
 The second bijection was also constructed via the same moment-matching conditions, but it was tailored for the GHQ scheme.
-We then applied these bijections to three practically-motivated numerical examples and found that they all achieved far superior performance in terms of the Hellinger distances to the ground truth than did the static bijection, using far fewer quadrature nodes and thus achieving both higher accuracy and reduced computational time.
+We then applied these bijections to three practically-motivated numerical examples, and we found that they all achieved superior performance in terms of the Hellinger distances to the ground truth than the static bijection, using fewer quadrature nodes and thus achieving both higher accuracy and reduced computational time.